top of page

 2. The Rulebooks: The CAP and BCAP Codes

 The rules themselves are written by the industry bodies, the Committees of Advertising Practice (CAP) and the Broadcast Committee of Advertising Practice (BCAP).
-The CAP Code is The rulebook for non-broadcast advertising (online ads, social media, print, posters, your own website claims, email marketing).
+The CAP Code is the rulebook for non-broadcast advertising (online ads, social media, print, posters, your own website claims, email marketing).
 The BCAP Code is The rulebook for broadcast advertising (TV and radio).

 There are several core principles that apply across both codes.
 For example, you must have robust, up-to-date evidence to support every claim that consumers are likely to regard as objective fact before an ad is published.